 The book was designed by Barbara Hodgson, set in Bauer Bodoni, and printed at Black Stone Press on Rives BFK.
 Each copy is issued in a clamshell box along with a cut-paper facsimile of Bruno Munari's Il Libro illeggibile (originally published in 1953 and recreated by Claudia for this book); an extensive portfolio of original jian-zhi and k’e-chih (Chinese scissor and knife cuts) and monkiri and kirigami (Japanese papercuts); and other original samples such as wycinanki (traditional cuts from Poland) and papel picado (chisel cuts made in tissue paper from Mexico).

 The edition of 30 numbered copies, signed by Barbara and Claudia, was issued in two states:

-Copies 1 - 10 were bound in full leather and include an aditional selection of samples (available to the authors in more limited quantities) laid in.
+Copies 1–10 bound in full leather and include an additional selection of samples (available to the authors in more limited quantities) laid in.

-Copies 11 - 30 were were bound in handmade paper over flexible boards, with the titling and various shapes cut from the covering paper, exposing various colored and patterned papers below.
+Copies 11–30 bound in handmade paper over flexible boards, with the titling and various shapes cut from the covering paper, exposing various colored and patterned papers below.